Responding to the Coronavirus Outbreak

 Around the world, Save the Children is distributing hygiene supplies to ensure communities can wash their hands, and vital health information on how to stay safe and prevent the spread of infection.
-Here at home, we’re focused on helping children and families cope with sweeping school closures by providing parents with guidance and tools to reassure and support their children during this difficult time.
+Here at home, we are working to make sure kids can learn and get the nutrition they need during this crisis, with more than 300K kids served and 6 Million meals prepared and delivered.

 Your donation today supports this important work keep children in the U.S. and around the world healthy, learning and safe during this crisis.
 We’re all in this together.

 You’re not alone.
 As the world’s leading expert on childhood, we’re providing parents, schools and communities with tools and tips you can trust about coronavirus (COVID-19) and kids.
 Together, we’re doing whatever it takes to protect our children.